astronomer/docs/astro/dags-overview.md

 ## Astro open source packages

-Although they are not built in to Astro, Astronomer's open source packages are recommended to simplify your Airflow pipelines.
+Although they are not built into Astro, Astronomer's open source packages are recommended to simplify your Airflow pipelines.

 ### Orchestrate dbt Core projects using Cosmos